-Your should also create a simple website that highlights the important aspects of your project.
+Your should also create a simple website that highlights the important aspects of your project, including your video (described below).
 You should do this via GitHub Pages, which has a number of tutorials and guides that you can use to get started.
 The core of the website content is written in Markdown, so you should not worry if you have not designed a website before.
 We will also likely run a more in-depth walkthrough for anyone who is interested during one of the open studio days.

 The website should explain your project to a broader audience and draw attention to core features or important findings of the project.
 This may include information such as the following: